DataDog/hiring-engineers/answers.md

 <img alt="answers-heroku.monitor.nodata.trigger.png" src="assets/answers-heroku.monitor.nodata.trigger.png" width="" height="" >
-* i muted the alerts for week in the manage monitor tool and edited accordingly, scheduling it as requested in the UI.
+* i muted the alerts for a week in the manage monitor tool and edited accordingly, scheduling it as requested in the UI.

 ## Collecting APM Data:
 * **Answers**: